JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 Currently, due to difficulty finding reliable data sources for European options (such as the options chain), I have limited the functionality of this tool to pricing **American options with the CRR Binomial pricing model**.
 However, the Binomial model has been proven to converge to the Black-Scholes model as the number of steps increases.

-Once again, I've only provided a simple, overaching explanation on the binomial model.
+Once again, I've only provided a simple, overarching explanation on the binomial model.
 Here are two good sources to read more:

 -[Macroption](https://www.macroption.com/cox-ross-rubinstein-formulas/)
 -[NTU Paper](https://homepage.ntu.edu.tw/~jryanwang/courses/Financial%20Computation%20or%20Financial%20Engineering%20(graduate%20level)/FE_Ch04%20Binomial%20Tree%20Model.pdf)